 Other challenges include arm/hand weakness that limits self-feeding, decreased appetite, constipation, shortness of breath and nausea after eating, or fatigue due to the long and tiring process of eating.

-Speech-language pathologists or therapists are also specialists in swallowing, since these functions involve the same muscles as speech.
+Speech-language pathologists or therapists are also specialists in swallowing, as these functions involve the same muscles as speech.
 Some therapists specialize more in speech and others more in swallowing.
 Early solutions involve changing the consistency of food and liquids — usually thickening the liquids and avoiding large pieces of food — as well as changing swallowing techniques.
-(For more tips, see Nutrition Issues in the MDA ALS Caregiver's Guide and Meals for Easy Swallowing.)

-If it’s still possible to swallow some foods or liquids safely, the person with ALS can continue to eat and drink by mouth even after placement of a feeding tube.
-But eating by mouth no longer has to be relied on as the only way to get adequate nutrition.
-This can be a relief to those who can’t take in enough calories by mouth because they get too tired or are afraid of choking or aspirating food.
+If it is still possible to swallow some foods or liquids safely, the person with ALS can continue to eat and drink by mouth even after placement of a feeding tube.
+But eating by mouth is no longer the only way to get adequate nutrition.
+This can be a relief to those who cannot take in enough calories by mouth because they get too tired or are afraid of choking or aspirating food.

-Although getting a feeding tube initially feels like "ALS is winning," those who get them find they regain time and energy, and reduce the strain on their caregivers.
+Although getting a feeding tube may initially feel like "ALS is winning," those who get them find they regain time and energy and reduce the strain on their caregivers.

 Occupational therapists specialize in helping people find and use tools to cope with progressive weakness in hand muscles.
-Special grips for writing and eating utensils, devices that fit over keys to make them easier to turn, zipper pulls and button hooks can help make weakening hands more functional, and help preserve independence in activities of daily living.
-Please consult with the occupational therapist on your MDA clinic team for more information.
+Special grips for writing and eating utensils, devices that fit over keys to make them easier to turn, zipper pulls, and button hooks can help make weakening hands more functional and help preserve independence in activities of daily living.
+Consult with the occupational therapist on your MDA Care Center team for more information.

-The AAN guidelines found that visiting a multidisciplinary ALS clinic (one with many types of health professionals, such as an MDA/ALS center) can help people with ALS get the best possible care.
-The evidence showed that people with ALS who get care at a multidisciplinary clinic live longer, and may have a better quality of life than those who don't.
+The AAN guidelines found that visiting a multidisciplinary ALS clinic (one with many types of health professionals, such as an MDA/ALS Care Center) can help people with ALS get the best possible care.
+The evidence showed that people with ALS who get care at a multidisciplinary clinic live longer and may have a better quality of life than those who do not.